ietf-gitwg/using-github/draft-ietf-git-using-github.md

 all open issues or merge outstanding pull requests.

-Editors SHOULD create a new Internet-Draft submission two weeks prior to every session (see Section 7.1 of {{?RFC2418}}).
+Editors SHOULD create a new Internet-Draft submission two weeks prior to every session, which includes IETF meetings, other in-person meetings, and telephone or video conferences (see Section 7.1 of {{?RFC2418}}).
 Though discussion could use the current version of a document from version control, participants in a session can't be expected to monitor changes to documents in real-time; a published Internet-Draft ensures that there is a common, stable state that is known to all participants.

 Revisions used to generate documents that are submitted as Internet-Drafts SHOULD be tagged in repositories to provide a record of submissions.